-Iristick’s smart glasses help to connect remote medical staff with centralised medical expertise to ensure that the eyes and ears of healthcare workers in remote areas and conflict zones are available in real time to medical experts who can help diagnose, lend practical experience, or guide with their knowledge.
-Iristick has the potential to connect isolated, conflict affected medical staff with a distant network of peer support and medical expertise.
-Funding from the Humanitarian Grand Challenge will enable Iristick to begin training midwives in the Democratic Republic of the Congo on how to use the smart glasses.
+Iristick’s smart glasses help to connect remote medical staff with centralized medical expertise to ensure that the eyes and ears of healthcare workers in remote areas and conflict zones are available in real-time to medical experts who can help diagnose, lend practical experience, or guide with their knowledge.
+Iristick has the potential to connect isolated, conflict-affected medical staff with a distant network of peer support and medical expertise.
+Funding from the Humanitarian Grand Challenge will enable Iristick to begin training midwives in the Democratic Republic of the Congo on how to use smart glasses.

 In parallel, Iristick, with the help of Avanti, a UK satellite provider, and Memisa, will be installing v-stats and solar panels to provide internet access via satellite as well as electricity to the rural health centers.

 Our partners in this project are Memisa and Humanitarian Grand Challenge Canada.